 The first hypothesis on the origin of the Rapanui civilization emerged from Rapanui's oral tradition and, hence, it should be taken with great care [3].
-According to the Rapanui legend, the founders of this civilization arrived from the west by boat and landed in the Anakena beach (Fig. 2).
+According to the Rapanui legend, the founders of this civilization arrived from the west by boat and landed at Anakena beach (Fig. 2).
 These pioneers were commanded by Hotu Matu'a and their homeland was a hypothetical Polynesian island called Hiva.
-These first colonizers brought all what they needed to settle the island (food, tools, plants, animals) and established near Rano Raraku, from where they spread across the island and founded the Rapanui culture.
+These first colonizers brought all what they needed to settle the island (food, tools, plants, animals) and settled near Rano Raraku, from where they spread across the island.
 This legend does not specify a particular chronology for the arrival of the Polynesian settlers.
 As any legend based on oral tradition, there are several versions and a variable set of details according to the person who tells the story but there is a general agreement in the geographical origin.
-Earlier Easter Island's ethnologists such as

-Katherine Routledge or Alfred Métraux, based also on the Rapanui oral tradition, situated the legendary island of Hiva in the Marquesas Islands or in the Gambier Islands, specifically on an island called Mangareva (Fig. 1) [24, 25].
-It should also be noted that modern Rapanuis have an indisputable Polynesian origin and, hence, they refer to the origin of their own culture.
+On the basis of the Rapanui oral tradition, earlier Easter Island ethnologists such as Katherine Routledge or Alfred Métraux, located the legendary island of Hiva in the Marquesas Islands or in the Gambier Islands, specifically on an island called Mangareva (Fig. 1) [24, 25].
+It should also be noted that modern Rapanui have an indisputable Polynesian origin and, hence, they refer to the origin of their own culture.
 In the Rapanui mythology, Hotu Matu'a and their followers were both the discoverers and the first settlers of Easter Island.

 3.2.
-The American way
+South American origins

 In 1803, the Spanish missionary Joaquín de Zúñiga suggested that the predominant winds and marine currents seamed favorable for navigating from South America to Polynesia.
-During the same century, several analogies were established between the Easter Island statues and those from Amerindian cultures of Bolivia and Peru [3].
-These observations encouraged the Norwegian explorer Thor Heyerdahl to demonstrate that Easter Island was first discovered by Amerindians, before the arrival of the Polynesian culture that founded the Rapanui civilization.
+During the same century, several analogies were established between the Easter Island statues and those from Native American cultures of Bolivia and Peru [3].
+These observations encouraged the Norwegian explorer Thor Heyerdahl to demonstrate that Easter Island was first discovered by Native Americans, before the arrival of the

+Polynesian culture that founded the Rapanui civilization.
 The famous Kon-Tiki expedition was launched for this purpose in 1947.
-Using a simple raft with a single sail, Heyerdahl and five other men navigated from Peru to the Tuamotu Islands in 101 days (Fig. 5) with the only aid of the winds and the marine currents, thus demonstrating the hypothesis of Zúñiga [28].
-Heyerdahl concluded that Easter Island would have been discovered in this way by Amerindian cultures and organized a fieldwork campaign (1955-1956) to the island to collect evidence in support of this idea.
-He found, for example, that some plants (notably the sweet potato, Ipomoea batatas) were considered to be introduced from South America and their names were also of Amerindian origin.
-He also noted similarities between many tools and constructions, including the moais and the petroglyphs, with potential Incaic and pre-Incaic counterparts from South America [29].
+Using a simple raft with a single sail, Heyerdahl and five other men navigated from Peru to the Tuamotu Islands in 101 days (Fig. 5) with the only aid of the winds and the marine currents, thus supporting the hypothesis of Zúñiga [28].
+Heyerdahl concluded that Easter Island would have been discovered in this way by Native American cultures and organized a fieldwork campaign (1955-1956) to the island to collect evidence in support of this idea.
+He found, for example, that some plants (notably the sweet potato, Ipomoea batatas) were considered to be introduced from South America and their names (kumara, in the case of sweet potato) were also of Native American origin.
+He also noted similarities between many tools and constructions, including the moai and some petroglyph representations, with potential Incaic and pre-Incaic counterparts from South America [29].